Skip to main content

 • To allocate an FQDN for your LoadBalancer Service, set the service.beta.kubernetes.io/external-hostname annotation in your manifest using short, long, or wildcard format.

-• In response, the External Hostname Controller creates a corresponding record in the .coreweave.app domain, which you can inspect using kubectl.
+• In response, the External Hostname Controller creates a corresponding record in the .coreweave.app domain, which you can inspect with kubectl.

-• Prior to August 25, 2025: The controller mutated the service.beta.kubernetes.io/external-hostname annotation to long format if it was specified in short format.
+• Before August 25, 2025: The controller mutated the service.beta.kubernetes.io/external-hostname annotation to long format if you specified it in short format.

 • Now: The controller no longer mutates the annotation.
-Instead, the FQDN and its allocation status are set in the .status.conditions field on the Service object, specifically under the ExternalRecords type.
+Instead, the controller sets the FQDN and its allocation status in the .status.conditions field on the Service object, specifically under the ExternalRecords type.

-No changes are required to your manifests or annotations.
+You don’t need to change your manifests or annotations.
 Only the method for retrieving the name has changed.
 Both short and long formats are still acceptable in the annotation.

 Create an FQDN using short format

 To create a public FQDN for a LoadBalancer Service, set the service.beta.kubernetes.io/external-hostname annotation in your manifest with the desired hostname.
 This manifest uses the short format to create the hostname foo for the LoadBalancer Service.
-Note the highlighted annotations.
+The service.beta.kubernetes.io/external-hostname and service.beta.kubernetes.io/coreweave-load-balancer-type annotations control the FQDN allocation.

 loadbalancer-with-DNS-example.yaml